Processes

 }

-Input of files
+Input files (path

-Nextflow will stage it in the process execution directory, and it can be access in the script by using the name
+qualifier allows you to provide input files to the process execution context.
+Nextflow will stage the files into the process execution directory, and they can be accessed in the script by using the specified input name.
+For example:

 process blastThemAll {